AnIdiotsGuide/guidebot/README.md

 of our newbies.
 So I've pulled the original Guide Bot out of the mothballs, gave it a fresh coat of paint and grease, and here it is back in its full glory!

-This command handler is 98% compatible with [my selfbot](https://github.com/eslachance/evie.selfbot) and 99% compatible with commands from [York's Tutorial Bot](https://github.com/AnIdiotsGuide/Tutorial-Bot/tree/Episode-10-Part-1).

 ## Requirements

 - `git` command line ([Windows](https://git-scm.com/download/win)|[Linux](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)|[MacOS](https://git-scm.com/download/mac)) installed